tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 ## Key Derivation for JOSE

-The key derivation for JOSE is performed using the KMAC defined in NIST SP 800-108r1-upd1 [SP-800-108r1].
+The key derivation for JOSE is performed using the KMAC defined in NIST SP 800-108r1-upd1 {{SP-800-108r1}}.
 The KMAC(K, X, L, S) parameters are instantiated as follows:

    *  K: the input key-derivation key.
 In this document this is the initial shared secret (SS') outputted from the kemEncaps() or kemDecaps() functions.

-   *  X: A subset of the JOSE context-specific data defined in Section 4.6.2 of {{RFC7518}}, i.e., concat(AlgorithmID, SuppPubInfo, SuppPrivInfo), is used.
-The fields PartyUInfo and PartyVInfo are excluded.
-PartyUInfo is omitted because sender authentication is not available in PQ KEMs.
-PartyVInfo is excluded because the recipient's identity is already bound to the public key used for encapsulation, making its inclusion redundant.
-If mutually known private information is to be included, both the sender and the recipient MUST agree out-of-band to include it as SuppPrivInfo in the key derivation function, as defined in {{NIST.SP.800-56Ar3}}.
+   *  X: The context-specific data used for key derivation includes the concatenation of AlgorithmID, SuppPubInfo, and SuppPrivInfo, as defined in {{NIST.SP.800-56Ar3}}.
+The fields AlgorithmID and SuppPubInfo are defined in Section 4.6.2 of {{RFC7518}} The fields PartyUInfo and PartyVInfo, also defined in that section, are intentionally excluded.
+PartyUInfo is omitted because post-quantum KEMs do not support sender authentication.
+PartyVInfo is excluded because the recipient’s identity is already bound to the public key used for encapsulation, making its inclusion unnecessary.
+If mutually known private information is required, both parties MUST agree out-of-band to include it as SuppPrivInfo.

    *  L: length of the output key in bits and it would be set to match the length of the key required for the AEAD operation.